schorovajani/lkplzen_frontend/README.md

 https://lkplzen.vercel.app/

 Its not a final product, some pages is not complete.
-If some sections on homepage is not loaded, please wait a few seconds a reload page.
+If some sections on homepage is not loaded, please wait a few seconds and reload page.
 Backend is deployed on free server and its very slow.

 ## Build Setup